 Once up there, you can enjoy an endless view of the landscape.
 You can even stay until the sun sets.
 With the sun’s orange illuminating all the other red hues in the area, it looks like you’re standing surrounded by fire.

-If you look downwards, you can see the desert stretching out for miles, camels trotting along, and even the occasional caravan.
-It makes for the experience of a lifetime.
+Looking downwards, you can see the desert stretching out for miles, camels trotting along, and even the occasional caravan.
+It’s an experience of a lifetime.

 Jeddah Corniche

-The Jeddah Corniche is a 30km long coastal resort in the city of Jeddah.
-The Red Sea is on the Corniche and boasts beaches, recreation facilities, and stunning civil sculptures.
+The Jeddah Corniche is a 30 km-long coastal resort in the city of Jeddah.
+The Red Sea is on the Corniche, which boasts beaches, recreation facilities, and stunning civil sculptures.

 It features Al-Rahmah Mosque, a floating mosque that attracts devotees and architecture enthusiasts alike.
-The mosque is built on underground pillars to make it seem like it is floating on water.
-The view is especially beautiful on days with a high tide.
+The mosque is built on underground pillars that make it seem like it is floating on water, and the view is especially beautiful on days with a high tide.

-The white stone looks magnificent when hit by the rising tide.
+When hit by the rising tide, the white stone looks magnificent.
 It is breathtaking and gives an authentic feel of something floating on water.

-Another top attraction in the Corniche is King Fahad’s Fountain.
-This is an attraction that can have you staring awe-struck for hours.
-Named the tallest fountain in the world, King Fahad’s Fountain boasts a maximum water height of approximately 260 meters.
+Another top attraction in the Corniche is King Fahad’s Fountain, which can have you staring awe-struck for hours.
+Named the tallest fountain in the world, it boasts a maximum water height of approximately 260 meters.

 Using salt water from the Red Sea rather than freshwater, the fountain jets are visible throughout the city of Jeddah.
 The fountain is also illuminated using over 500 spotlights after sunset.